 - Do they respect physical boundaries? – Not all children like hugs, want to sit on uncle’s lap, or want to cuddle up to read a book.
 It is imperative that they have the right to say no to any touch they do not want.
 If a person in your family violates this boundary repeatedly, this may not be a healthy relationship for your child.

 - How do they behave with your child when you are not there? – The way family members behave when you are not supervising could be potentially damaging.
 It is important to have an open conversation with your children about how things are handled when you are not there.
+(Dysfunctional families repeat unhealthy cycles.
+It is important to keep that in mind when making your plans.)

 When should the relationship be put on hold?

 - Is the relationship causing more damage than good? – Don’t make excuses for toxic family members.
 If they are doing harm to your children, they need to take a break from being around your children.
 You aren’t being mean.
 You are protecting your kids.
 This can also apply to how they treat you.
-If your children are watching you being disrespected, they are still being hurt by that person.
+When your children are watching you being disrespected, they are still being hurt by that person.

 - Are they repeatedly disrespecting boundaries? – If you set boundaries and they are not respected that says that they don’t have the capacity to show you or your children respect.
 This means they need to go for a season or for good if they can not handle respecting boundaries.